chuyiwen/usfm.github.io/index.md

 Precompiled binaries for Windows, Matlab codes and tested datasets are in available [here](http://people.ciirc.cvut.cz/~policmic/files/eccv2018/supplementary.zip) (~320MB).

-I recomend to use the new extended version which will be published soon.
+I recomend to use the new extended version which will be published during October 2018.

 ### External libraries
 Requirements: